kevinfrei/EMP/README.md

 - **render** Make a miniplayer!
 - **both** MediaInfo/Metadata editing!
   - Support adding album covers
-  - Cache/save media-sourced album covers for read-only data sources
   - File name vs. metadata difference cleanup (this would be _awesome_)
   - Update data from file metadata (optionally overriding filename acquisition?)
-  - Save this stuff between runs, as it's going to be _s l o w_.
-  - Most of these capabilities already exist.
-Need to expose it!
 - **main** Version the persistence data.
 I have troubles if I change the disk format :/
 - **render** Add typing to scroll to the appropriate spot in the song list